SamMatt87/SamMatt87.github.io/README.md

 - Using models from the SciKitLearn Python module to create models based on various modelling techniques
 - Creating Neural Networks with Tensorflow and Pytorch
 - Comparing the outputs of different models to find the most suitable in terms of accuracy and understandablity

+## Projects
+### Basic SciKitLearn Projects
+These are projects that I used to practice my skills in SciKitLearn models before I undertook my Masters degree.

+### Image Recognition Projects
+Image clssification tasks using various sklearn models and Neural Networks.

+### Natural Language Processing Projects
+Various Natural Language processing tasks using sklearn models and Neural Networks

+### Prediction Projects
+Projects used to predict outcomes such as customer churn or flight delays using various sklearn models

+### Fun With Python
+Just some fun projects showing off skills like web scraping